Qiriba/rake/README.md

 - `t` - toggle wireframe mode
 - `b` - toggle backface culling (only works in wireframe mode)
 - `ESC` - exit the program

+The program will render a shaded background to guide you to the object.